spryker/docker-sdk/docs/02-development-usage/05-debugging.md

 > Audience:
 >
-> - Developers who debug using docker/sdk.
+> - Developers who debug using the Docker SDK.
 >
 > Outcome:
+> - You know how to configure debugging.
-> - You know how to debug frontend websites, API and console commands.
+> - You know how to debug web applications, API, and console commands.

 ## Outline